Financial Planning for SaaS Business Plan: Introduction

 - Expansion MRR (upsells, cross-sells, seat growth)

-- Churned MRR (logo churn and revenue churn)
+- Churned MRR (logo churn and revenue churn, plus churn rate)

 - Net Revenue Retention (NRR) and Gross Revenue Retention (GRR)